Daniel M. Lavery: Rick and Morty Presents: Krombopulos Michael

 Lavery's first comic one-shot, titled Rick and Morty Presents: Krombopulos Michael, was published by Oni Press on June 20, 2018, following the Rick and Morty character of the same name.

 The Merry Spinster

-A short story collection, The Merry Spinster: Tales of Everyday Horror (Henry Holt, 2018), appeared in 2018.
+His short story collection, The Merry Spinster: Tales of Everyday Horror (Henry Holt, 2018), was published in 2018.
 The book, Lavery's second release, was highly anticipated, with Publishers Weekly, Bustle, The A.V.
-Club and InStyle Australia included in their lists of forthcoming titles in 2018.
+Club, and InStyle Australia including it in their lists of forthcoming titles in 2018.
 The Merry Spinster reinvents fairy tales such as Cinderella and Beauty and the Beast; in the Los Angeles Times, Agatha French described his renderings as making the "stories both weirder and yet somehow more familiar".

 Something That May Shock and Discredit You

 Lavery's third book, a memoir titled Something That May Shock and Discredit You, was published in February 2020 by Simon & Schuster.
 It was originally published as individual essays.